trulysaroj/JavaScript-Bit-by-Bit/README.md

 ## Introduction
 This repository serves as a learning resource for JavaScript programming language.
 It wil covers a wide range of topics, starting from the basics and progressing towards more advanced concepts.
 Each concept is explained in a clear and concise manner, accompanied by examples and exercises to reinforce your understanding.

-*Note: This repository is not completed yet, since I am working on this project for a week.
+  - - Note: This repository is not completed yet, since I am working on this project for a week.
 I have covered some fundamental (basic) of Javascript Langauge.
 More advance topics & concepts will be added daily. and I promised that I will keep updating this repository according to ECMAScript standardized in the future ahead.

 Thanks & Regards
-Saroj
-(@trulysaroj)

-## Getting Started
+### @trulysaroj